enricoteterra/readinglist/README.md

 ## reading next
-- Refactoring: Improving the Design of Existing Code (2nd Ed.)
 - Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations
 - Evolutionary Architecture
 - The Coaching Habit: Say Less, Ask More & Change the Way You Lead Forever
 - Start With Why: How Great Leaders Inspire Everyone To Take Action
 - Hooked: How to Build Habit-Forming Products

-## reading now (last update: 05/01/2019)
+## reading now (last update: 08/01/2019)
-- Adaptive Code: Agile coding with design patterns and SOLID principles (Developer Best Practices)
+- Refactoring: Improving the Design of Existing Code (2nd Ed.)
 - Surfaces and Essences: Analogy as the Fuel and Fire of Thinking
 - Human Knowledge: Its Scope and Limits (Routledge Classics)
 - Sobre héroes y tumbas (Spanish Edition)

 ## work-relateds books read (in order of last read)
+- Adaptive Code: Agile coding with design patterns and SOLID principles (Developer Best Practices)
 - Extreme Programming Explained: Embrace Change (XP Series)
 - Radical Candor: How to Get What You Want by Saying What You Mean
 - Software Testing 2020: Preparing for New Roles